b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 And that's it.
 It just works.

 Note that if you type `import Statistics` instead of `import Statistics as stats` then in order to use `mean` you will have to type `Statistics.mean([1, 2, 3])`.
-So in general is is worth to give some shorter name for an imported package.
+So in general is is a good idea to give some shorter name for an imported package.

 Oh yeah, one more thing.
 In order to know what are the functions in a library and how to use them you should check the library documentation.